 Across the border into Chile, the national park of Torres Del Paine features some of Patagonia’s most breathtaking scenery.
 The glimmering granite towers of Las Torres, the mighty Grey Glacier and the calm waters of Lago Nordenskjöld are just some of the iconic natural landmarks within the perimeter of the park.

-On a long day’s trip you can trek some of the shorter trails in the park and see mountains, lagoons and waterfalls with the accompaniment of an expert guide.
+On a long day’s trip from El Calafate you can trek some of the shorter trails in the park and see mountains, lagoons and waterfalls with the accompaniment of an expert guide.

 15. Visit Estancia Cristina